Docs

 Example 2.
 Employee Scheduling metrics

-For the employee scheduling model, the metrics could include the number of assigned and unassigned shifts.
+For the Employee Scheduling model, the metrics could include the number of assigned and unassigned shifts.
 Read more.

 Field Service Routing metrics and optimization gain example